Asmila-Ali/Asmila-Ali/README.md

 - 🌱 I’m currently learning more on ML and NNs
 - 📫 How to reach me : asmilaali737@gmail.com
 - 😄 Pronouns: She/Her
-- Fun fact: I like to paint🎨 and to play chess 😉
+- Fun fact: I like to paint🎨 and to solve puzzles 😉